Department of Visual Arts

 - Establish a servant leadership presence within the Christian and secular art world.

 Jury of Artwork and Portfolio Review.
+Art students will develop a portfolio of work over the course of their study at DBU.
 The portfolio will be received for review before the senior exhibit is to be presented.
-The exhibit should exemplify quality, good judgment and taste that is consistent with DBU's Christian message and the Department of Art mission statement.
+The exhibit should exemplify quality, good judgment and taste that is consistent with DBU's Christian message and the Department of Visual Arts' mission statement.
 It is essential to continuously prepare the portfolio with samples of the best work to show potential clients, art directors, agencies, and any person interested in your work.

 Senior Solo Exhibition.
 Each graduating senior is required to present a Senior Show of original artwork, digital portfolio, and an Artist Talk.
 It should exemplify the best efforts in excellence in every aspect.
 All art should be carefully selected, prepared, and presented.
 The work presented may be from any phase of your life as long as it is original.
 One artwork is to be given to the Art Department for the permanent collection.